ISSArt-LLC/ISSArt-LLC.github.io/posts/2022-09-29-ai-integrations.md

 The process is very simple and involves using a still that has been retrofitted with AI technology.
 Then the system takes the whisky through its paces—mashing, fermenting, distilling and maturing.

-One company that is using AI to innovate their whiskey production process is Kentucky-based liquor maker Beam Suntory, which uses an algorithm they developed called “Beam Complete”.
+One company that is using AI to innovate their whiskey production process is Kentucky-based liquor maker Beam Suntory, which uses an algorithm they developed called "Beam Complete".
 This system predicts how flavors will mix with each other and what adjustments should be made before a batch of products leaves for bottling.

 The whisky industry is a perfect candidate for AI because it relies on data to provide feedback insights and recommendations to perfect the perfect blend.